 Dr Ninela Ivanova is an Innovation Fellow at The Helen Hamlyn Centre for Design where she heads the Inclusive Design for Business Impact area, looking at how the methods, tools and processes of Inclusive Design, Design Thinking and Creative Leadership can directly impact and transform business and industry.
 Ninela is an interdisciplinary designer and researcher who specialises in working co-creatively with people to educate and inspire audiences towards innovation and collaboration on a global scale.
 Ninela joined the RCA in January 2018 as a Research Fellow to work alongside Rama to grow the evidence-base and scope of Creative Leadership and its three focus areas: Creativity, Empathy and Clarity.
 This is being fulfilled by bringing together design and neuroscience to further knowledge and practical applications in areas of personal and organisational transformation, as well as thought leadership projects that wholistically address technological, environmental and people factors.

 The Helen Hamlyn Centre for Design is the largest and longest-running centre for design research at the Royal College of Art.
 The founding principles are to use empathy to understand people’s needs and then harness the creative power of design to make a difference through the delivery of products, services, systems and environments.

-The RCA Creative Leadership executive workshop is based on custom courses delivered for organisations such as the Hong Kong Civil Service Bureau, Bertelsmann and Design and Architecture Norway (DOGA).
+The RCA Creative Leadership executive workshop is based on custom courses delivered for organisations such as the Hong Kong Civil Service Bureau, Panasonic, Bertelsmann and Design and Architecture Norway (DOGA).